-a.
+- a.
 Informal determination.
 The unit commander will initiate the LOD investigation as an informal LOD unless a formal LOD is required by chapter 2.
 The unit commander reviews the circumstances of the case to ascertain if the Soldier's injury, illness, disease, or cause of death requires a formal investigation.
-The unit administrator completes the electronic DA Form 2173 in eMMPS using the hard copy provided by patient, medical provider, or State case managers.
+The unit administrator completes the electronic DA Form 2173 in eMMPS using the hard copy provided by patient, medical provider, or State case managers. - b.

-b.
 Formal determination.
 The unit administrator will initiate the LOD completing DA Form 2173.
 The unit commander will forward the DA Form 2173 to his higher command to initiate an investigation as a formal LOD if Soldier's injury, illness, disease, or death occurred in accordance with paragraph 2-2d.
-The unit administrator will complete electronic DA Form 2173 and initiate a military medical support office pre-authorization of initial medical care.
+The unit administrator will complete electronic DA Form 2173 and initiate a military medical support office pre-authorization of initial medical care. - c.

-c.
 No direct medical support.
-For those units without direct medical support, the Soldier must bring his medical documentation to the unit administrator to be transcribed into Block 10, DA Form 2173, using ICD10 codes.
+For those units without direct medical support, the Soldier must bring his medical documentation to the unit administrator to be transcribed into block 12, DA Form 2173, using International Statistical Classification of Diseases, tenth revision (ICD10), codes block 13.
 The unit administrator will upload all pertinent medical documentation into the eMMPS system.